SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 ## 💻 code interpreter

 Code Interpreter is an official ChatGPT [plugin](https://openai.com/blog/chatgpt-plugins) for data analytics, image conversions, editing code, and more.
-Since July 6th, 2023 it is available to all ChatGPT Plus users.
+Since July 6th, 2023, it has been available to all ChatGPT Plus users.
 It provides OpenaAI models with a working Python interpreter in a sandboxed, firewalled execution environment.
-Importantly, for the first time, it is possible to upload and download files.
+Importantly, it is possible to upload and download files.

 <details close>
 <summary>👉 activate code interpreter</summary>